Digital economy and society statistics - enterprises

 - Social media - statistics on the use by enterprises

 - Internet advertising of businesses - statistics on usage of ads

 - ICT security in enterprises

-- Digital economy and digital society statistics at regional level
+- Digital society statistics at regional level

 - Digital economy and society statistics - households and individuals